TerminalJack/Spriter2UnityDX/README.md

 If you don't see a preview image then be sure that you aren't trying to import the Spriter project into a 3D Unity project.
 If you *are* then right-clicking the .scml file and clicking `Reimport` *may* work but, strictly speaking, 3D projects aren't supported at this time.

 Drop one of these prefabs into the `Scene` view.
 Open Unity's `Animation` window.
 Select the game object (the instantiated prefab) in the `Scene` view and select an animation clip in the `Animation` window.
-Hit the play button (▶️) and the animation will play.
+Hit the play animation button (▶️) and the animation will play.

 >This assumes that that particular clip actually had an animation.
 Creators wll often use one or more Spriter animations as a static guideline or template, from which they base their actual animations off of.
 If the clip doesn't actually animate anything then try another one.